- Awards/Post-Award Information

-Questions about whether a particular situation is a gift or sponsored project can be directed to OSPA at email@example.com or to the ISU Foundation at firstname.lastname@example.org.
-If the information above does not provide the needed guidance, final decisions will be made jointly by Wolfgang Kliemann in the Office of the Vice President for Research and Lisa Eslinger at the Foundation.
+Questions about whether a particular situation is a gift or sponsored project can be directed to OSPA at firstname.lastname@example.org or to the ISU Foundation at email@example.com.
+If the information above does not provide the needed guidance, final decisions will be made jointly by the Office of Sponsored Programs Administration and the ISU Foundation.

 - Awards Requiring Negotiation

-- Information Needed to Establish an Award Account
+- Information Needed to Establish a New Grant Worktag

 - Original Award Notification document from the sponsor

 - Copy of the submitted proposal and any sponsor-approved revisions